llpeterson/internetworking/switching.md

 of using small cells to improve end-to-end latency is alive and well today in the cellular network.

-Having decided to use small, fixed-length packets, the next question is what is the right length to fix them at?
+Having decided to use small, fixed-length packets, the next question was what is the right length to fix them at?
 If you make them too short, then the amount of header information that needs to be carried around relative to the amount of data that fits in one cell gets larger, so the percentage of link bandwidth that is actually used to carry data goes